Integration with LDAP¶

 config_env_vars:

-With this configuration, DataRobot will read the email address found in the mail attribute in the directory and will use it for sending notifications, such as the email about autopilot completion.
+With this configuration, DataRobot reads the email address found in the mail attribute in the directory and uses it for sending notifications, such as the email about autopilot completion.

 DataRobot Helm charts automatically create an initial user (admin@datarobot.com) when installing the chart.